 Component 3.
 Help Others to Hold You Organization in High Esteem

-High esteem organizations say things like, “We are a recognized and valued partner in our community, and “Even thought we are just a small (substitute regional, independent, etc.) non-profit, we make a tremendous difference in the lives of those we serve.”
-Growing your organizations esteem will yield high esteem results including more resources and funding for your mission.
+High esteem organizations say things like, “We are a recognized and valued partner,” and “We make a tremendous difference in the lives of those we serve.”
+Growing your organization’s esteem will yield more resources and funding for your mission.

 For more about building a healthy organization, read identify your best gifts.

 To learn more about how to grow as a leader, link here.